nandanjp/discord-notifier/README.md

     fields: {
       plan: "PRO",
       email: "zoe.martinez2001@email.com",
-      amount: 49.00
+      amount: 49.0,
-    }
+    },
   }),
   headers: {
-    Authorization: "Bearer <YOUR_API_KEY>"
+    Authorization: "Bearer <YOUR_API_KEY>",
-  }
+  },
 })
 ```

-To start, simply create an account on the website, setup event categories that you would like our discord bot to send, and just like that, you'll be receiving custom discord notifications along with real-time analytics on our dashboard showcasing logs for all events sent through us!
+To start, create an account on the website, setup event categories that you would like our discord bot to send, and just like that, you'll be receiving custom discord notifications along with real-time analytics on our dashboard showcasing logs for all events sent through us!

 ## Technologies Used